wp-plugins/featuring-countcomments/readme.txt

 Already queried results are cached within a single page-call to avoid executing too many queries.
 This results in increased performance.

 Moreover, in case of querying the comment count of a certain post's comment, only two SQL statements will be used to retrieve the comment count of all users who contributed to this post.

+= If I click on the comment count in the Users page of the Admin Menu I do not receive all comments of the associated user and sometimes comments from other users. - What's wrong? =

+Actually, there is nothing wrong. - Featuring CountComments uses the built-in full-text comment search of WordPress.

+This search looks, for example, also in the comment content.
+That is most of the time the reason for additional received comments.
+If comments do not show up in the comments list, then the user probably changed his display-name.

+I've already filed a [ticket](https://core.trac.wordpress.org/ticket/14163) so Featuring CountComments can deliver accurate results in the future.

 == Other Notes ==